-Pursuant to article R28 of the CAS Code, '[t]he seat of the CAS and of each Arbitration Panel (the Panel) is in Lausanne, Switzerland.'
-The same provision applies to the arbitral tribunals of the CAS Ad Hoc Divisions sitting, for example, at the Olympic Games.
-The location of the hearing has no consequence on the legal seat of the arbitration, which remains in Lausanne.
-29 As each CAS panel constitutes an international arbitral tribunal seated in Switzerland, all CAS proceedings are subject to the provisions of Switzerland's Private International Law Act (PILA), which ensures that there is procedural consistency between CAS cases.
-Chapter 12 of the PILA is widely regarded as being 'arbitration friendly'.
-30
+Pursuant to article R28 of the CAS Code, '[t]he seat of the CAS and of each Arbitration Panel ('Panel') is in Lausanne, Switzerland'.
+The same provision applies to the arbitral tribunals of the CAS Ad hoc divisions sitting, for example, at the Olympic Games.
+The location of the hearing has no consequence on the legal seat of the arbitration, which remains in Lausanne.29 As each CAS panel constitutes an international arbitral tribunal seated in Switzerland, all CAS proceedings are subject to the provisions of Switzerland's Private International Law Act (PILA), which ensures that there is procedural consistency between CAS cases.
+Chapter 12 of the PILA is widely regarded as being 'arbitration friendly'.30

-Pursuant to article 190 of the PILA, CAS awards are final upon communication to the parties and can only be challenged on very limited grounds before the Swiss Supreme Court.31 In addition, the Swiss Supreme Court has held that advance waivers of any right to challenge the award pursuant to article 192(1) of the PILA are in principle unenforceable in sports arbitrations, given that the athletes' purported consent to such exclusion agreements 'obviously [does] not rest on a free will' and is therefore 'tainted ab ovo'.32
+Pursuant to article 190 of the PILA, CAS awards are final upon communication to the parties and can only be challenged on very limited grounds before the Swiss Supreme Court.31 In addition, the Swiss Supreme Court has held that advance waivers of any right to challenge the award pursuant to Article 192(1) of the PILA are in principle unenforceable in sports arbitrations, given that the athletes' purported consent to such exclusion agreements 'obviously [does] not rest on a free will' and is therefore 'tainted ab ovo'.32

-The procedure before the Appeals Arbitration Division is governed by the General Provisions of the CAS Code (articles R27 to R37) and by the Special Provisions Applicable to the Appeals Arbitration Proceedings (articles R47 to R59 of the CAS Code).
+The procedure before the appeals arbitration division is governed by the General Provisions of the CAS Code (articles R27 to R37), and by the Special Provisions Applicable to the Appeals Arbitration Proceedings (articles R47 to R59 of the CAS Code).

-What kinds of dispute does the CAS resolve?
+What kind of disputes does the CAS resolve?

-In 2013, the CAS initiated 407 arbitrations - marking an increase of almost 9 per cent on 2012 figures (374).
-The disputes resolved by the CAS are extremely diverse in nature, and can vary between straightforward commercial disputes that happen to exist in a sporting context, to very sport-specific disputes concerning actions or incidents arising on the field of play.
+In 2016, the CAS registered a record number of 599 arbitrations.33 The disputes resolved by the CAS are extremely diverse in nature, and can vary between straightforward commercial disputes which happen to exist in a sporting context, to very sport-specific disputes concerning actions or incidents arising on the field of play.